ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 <pre><code>polly files list --workspace-id <workspaceid> --workspace-path <path/to/workspace/directory></code></pre>

-Workspace ID can be obtained by using the command “*polly workspaces list*” as explained in the previous section.
-The path to the workspace directory has to start with “*polly://*”.
+Workspace ID can be obtained by using the command `polly workspaces list` as explained in the previous section.
+The path to the workspace directory has to start with `polly://`.
 Eg - The following command will list all the files and folders within the folder ABC in the workspace 1234.

 <pre><code>polly files list --workspace-id 1234 --workspace-path polly://ABC/</code></pre>

 **Note:**

-*   This command only shows files and folders just one layer within the directory mentioned (just like the “ls” command on terminal).
+*   This command only shows files and folders just one layer within the directory mentioned (just like the `ls` command on terminal).

 *   If the path contains space in the folder names or file names, provide the entire path within double quotes (““).

-*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.
+*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.

 **Manually sync data to and from Polly**